How to Fill Out the Application for Social Security Disability Insurance: Form SSA-16

 Describe Your Medical Condition in Detail

-Make your sure answers are detailed enough to describe all of your illnesses or conditions.
+Make sure your answers are detailed enough to describe all of your illnesses or conditions.
 Be sure to include specifics about how each affects your ability to work.
-For example, don't just write, "I can't work because of my bad back."
-That's not enough detail.
+For example, don’t just write, "I can't work because of my bad back."
+That’s not enough detail.
+Instead, say something like, "I have degenerative disc disease, and it’s gotten so severe that I have trouble standing more than 30 minutes at a time and have great difficulty walking up stairs."
+In other words, it's important to include not just your diagnosis but what functional limitations your condition causes.

 Include All Your Impairments